INHERITANCE OF SHADOW SERIES

 Then he turns on the news and the man who should be behind bars is still smiling, still campaigning.

 And there’s something else George hasn’t fully faced.
 Adel’s not a kid anymore.
-She’s grown into something sharper, something far more capable than he ever imagined she would, and if he keeps trying to carry the world alone, he may realise too late that the ally he needs has been beside him all along.
-What he tried to shield her from and what his absence tempered her to become could be the very thing that finally brings it all down.
+She’s grown into something sharper, something far more capable and dangerous than he ever was, and if he keeps trying to carry the world alone, he may realise too late that the ally he needs is right beside him.

 Book Three of the Inheritance of Shadows series.